 Once the Rose is formed you may want to continue with the slices that are soaking in the lemon water which are crisper than the ones that were in boiling water and therefor stand straighter.
 Continue filling the pan until the apple rose tart is all finished.

-I hope you will enjoy making this apple pie as much as I did and I also hope the person you are making this for is willing to share at least a little bit with you because it really, truly tastes heavenly!
+So now you know how to make an apple rose tart!
+I hope you will enjoy making this as much as I did and I also hope the person you are making this for is willing to share at least a little bit with you because it really, truly tastes heavenly!

 Happy Valentine’s Day my beloved reader.
 I love you to the belly and back!
 And remember to take a picture of your tart and tag me on Facebook or Instagram so I can see :)

 P.S. if you believe this is too hard to accomplish … DON’T believe that!!!